cloud-gov/cg-site/_docs/services/external-domain-service.md

 #### Advanced DDOS protection

-Customers who have a cloud.gov Extended Support Package, or are enrolled through our GSA Cloud Service, can opt to add AWS Advanced Shield to their CloudFront distribution, as a Customer Custom Resource.
+Customers who have a cloud.gov [Supplemental or Premium Support Package](https://cloud.gov/support-packages/), or are enrolled through our GSA Cloud Service, can opt to add
+AWS Advanced Shield to their CloudFront distribution, as a Customer Custom Resource.
 Our cloud.gov support team will broker the customization for the customer; the customer maintains responsibility for configuration management and change control (e.g CM-3, CM-6)